f5devcentral/access-labs/class4/module1/lab1.rst

 Task 2 - Create an SAML IDP Connector
 -----------------------------------------------------------------------

-In order to create an SP service the IDP Connector must exist first .
+In order to create an SP service the IDP Connector must exist.
 This is because the SP Service endpoint contains the binding information to the IDP Connector.

 #.
 Select the **bigip-create-idp connector-azuread** request